philip-johnson-2/DS5500/README.md

 ## Approach and Methods

-We plan to create a “profile” data point for each patient based on the data sources above.
-This profile will encompass various features from the above data that are used in current Decision Point models.
-Part of the profile for each patient will include time related features which will be the focus of our attempted improvement over Decision Point’s current models.
-From there we plan to create a predictive model for whether or not the patient will have a hospital stay within a set of timeframes (6-month, 1 year, etc.).
-We plan to use benchmark statistics from Decision Point to compare our model against current models with the goal of creating a new model with higher accuracy.

-Technology:
-- Database (postgreSQL, MySQL)
-- Model Prep
-- Feature Selection
-- ML Packages (python)

-## Results

 Datasets for Analysis
 For the analysis portion of the project, we reduced the data as described above into lists of observations of patient records.
 However, our intention is to analyze the effects of adding temporal features to the observations rather than using simple indicator variables.
 Because of this, we have created two datasets of these observations described above.